SuperCowPowers/workbench/docs/api_classes/views.md

 ```

 !!! note "Classes to construct View"
-    The SageWorks Classes used to construct viewss are currently in 'Core'.
-So you can check out the documentation for those classes here: [SageWorks View Creators](../core_classes/views/overview.md)
+    The Workbench Classes used to construct viewss are currently in 'Core'.
+So you can check out the documentation for those classes here: [Workbench View Creators](../core_classes/views/overview.md)

-The SuperCowPowers team is happy to answer any questions you may have about AWS and SageWorks.
-Please contact us at [sageworks@supercowpowers.com](mailto:sageworks@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)
+The SuperCowPowers team is happy to answer any questions you may have about AWS and Workbench.
+Please contact us at [workbench@supercowpowers.com](mailto:workbench@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)